Geljado/ATK-UI/README.md

 -hook (Hooks in to running game; if left out, start's a new game up.)

--up (Goes with the working directory one up; Default)
+-up (Goes with the working directory one up; Don't use this option if you use -chdir)

 -chdir *path (Change Working Directory, so that the programm can find the executables)